You must have heard about the RERA if you were looking to buy a new home.

 What benefits does RERA offer to home buyers?

 Earlier, every builder has its own method of calculating the carpet area.
 But it was the base of every one of them to determine the price of a property.
 Hence, two builders calculating the same home may measure it 1200 sq ft and 1400 sq ft.

-With the RERA Act now live, it will save Homebuyers from all confusions.
+With the RERA Act now live, it will save Homebuyers from all confusion.
 RERA signifies the cost of the property as carpet area X rate per square meter.
-RERA also defines that a carpet area is the usable area of an apartment.
-It is excluding area that gets covered by a balcony, verandah, external walls and an open terrace.
+RERA also defines a carpet area as the usable area of an apartment.
+It excludes areas that are covered by a balcony, verandah, external walls, and an open terrace.
 Thus, now builders are not able to manipulate the price of a home, and you get more out of your investment.